 This is the non-invasive and painless test for diagnosing narcolepsy.

 The person appears in the sleep lab in the early evening.
 It usually takes 1-2 hours to wired him up.
 Multiple channel data being recorded after he falls asleep.
 Such sleep labs are set in hospitals.
 However, some medical offices or even hotels provide such facility.
 The sleep physician attends and monitors the test.
 The patient can be discharged in the early morning.
-Second by second the data is recorded.

 Nowadays one can conduct the test in his home.
 This adds to the patient comfort value.